Planning a spring trip? Discover the top destinations you need to visit in March with this handy guide.

 - March is the start of the shoulder season for many countries in both the Northern and Southern Hemispheres which means less crowds and cheaper prices.

-- Some of the major festivals on in March that I’ve mentioned above does mean that accommodation prices and crowds might temporarily rise during those times.
+- Some of the major festivals in March that I’ve mentioned above do mean that accommodation prices and crowds might temporarily rise during those times.
+Book in advance.